dbergey/Type-To-Navigate/README.markdown

 License
 -------

-Type-To-Navigate is licensed under [http://creativecommons.org/licenses/MIT/](the MIT license).
-Also, I remain the official publisher, including in Apple's Gallery and automatic update feed.
-Feel free to fork, push changes back to me and I'll incorporate them as I see fit.
+Type-To-Navigate is licensed under [the MIT license](http://creativecommons.org/licenses/MIT/).
+Also, I remain the official publisher, including in Apple's Safari Extensions Gallery and automatic update feed.
+Feel free to fork, but push changes back to me and I'll incorporate them in the official version as I see fit.

 Author
 ------